 I wrote my first (and last) musical at fifteen and was still stage struck at seventeen, until my hopes and dreams of treading the boards were crushed in my first lesson with a drama teacher moonlighting from R.A.D.A.
 He always wore a suit and tie, with a red carnation tucked in his buttonhole and smoked incessantly.
 In between puffs, he delivered his caustic comments with aplomb and the cadence of Noel Coward, from the corner of the poorly lit room he taught us in.
 I'd just stuttered my way through a previously unseen script of The Lady's Not for Burning.

 There was silence from the cavity in the corner as, with some trepidation, I watched the silhouetted figure take a long, slow drag of his fag before he exhaled the words...'Darling, if you are harbouring aspirations about going on the stage, forget it.'

 In adulthood, I succumbed to a proper job and got on with life in the real world.
 Since then, I have drifted between being in print, and not.
 In my spare time, Tessa Barrie carried on writing fictional short stories, while I wrote factual freelance pieces for any publication prepared to take them and co-authored Brian Trubshaw – Test Pilot

-When I was made redundant in June 2015, I believed was a sign from Cadmus, the Greek God of of Writing and poured all my post-redundancy frustrations into writing a pantser-style novel, with the working title of They Always Look at the Mother First
+After being made redundant in June 2015.
+I took it as a sign from Cadmus, the Greek God of Writing, to pour all my post-redundancy frustrations into writing a pantser-style novel, with the working title of They Always Look at the Mother First

-I am hopeful that, novel number two, The Secret Lives of the Doyenne of Didsbrook
+has put a spring in my step and turbo charged my brain into finishing novel number two, The Secret Lives of the Doyenne of Didsbrook which, hopefully,